ouspg/tcsfw/Roadmap.md

 ## Test execution support

-At the moment, one must collect and present the tool outputs manually, which is not how things are envisioned.
+At the moment, one must collect and present the tool outputs manually, which is not how things are suppoed to work.

  * Add a tool to upload tool output into deployed framework instance